8bitbuddhist/PixelMaestro-Studio/README.md

 When first started, the application shows a blank window.
 Use the *File* menu to access different areas of the program such as the *Animation Editor* or various demos.
 Use the *Edit* menu to access the program's Settings.
 Use the *Help* menu to access documentation.

 ### Navigating Workspaces
 Opening a link in the *File* menu creates a new *Workspace*.
 A Workspace is any screen that shows a running Maestro, such as a demo.
 After opening a Workspace, you can see details about the Workspace in the status bar at the bottom of the window.
-To close the current workspace, click *Close Workspace* in the File menu, or select another Workspace.
+To close the current workspace, click *Close* in the File menu, or select another Workspace.

 ### Changing Settings
 You can change the program's settings by clicking *Edit* > *Settings*.